How to destroy a Gameobject in Unity.

 Destroy(gameObject,timedelay);

-Destroy any gameobject
+Destroy any gameobject with all its components

 Destroy(myobj);

-//Give the name of your gameobject that you want to destroy in place of myobj
+//Give the name of your game object that you want to destroy in place of myobj

-Destroy the Gameobject to which the script is attached
+Destroy the Game object to which the script is attached

 Destroy(this.gameObject);

-Destroy Gameobject with a tag
+Destroy other objects with tag

 GameObject.Find is very performance expensive.
 Avoid it inside the void Update function.